FAQ Surf Teams

 Long term parking is $10/day or a Santa Monica issued beach pass and Short term parking is $2/2-hours.
-Yearly/half yearly, and monthly beach passes are allowed at these lots (they can be purchased at the SM Business Office) or you can choose to pay for parking via the kiosks.
+Yearly/half yearly, and monthly beach passes are allowed at these lots (they can be purchased at the SM Paking office at 1444 4th St) or you can choose to pay for parking via the kiosks.
 There is no charge for simply picking up and dropping off your children.

-SAMOHI, JAMS, Lincoln, SMASH, and Mar Vista weekly practices meet at Towers 22 and 24, respectively.
-This year, we do not congregate at the strand, we meet down at the tower--all mask and social distance LA County and Santa Monica rules apply to our sand meetings.
+SAMOHI, JAMS, Lincoln, and Mar Vista weekly practices meet at Towers 22 and 24, respectively.
+This year, we do not congregate at the strand, we meet down at the tower.

 Parking is at South Lot 4, 2030 Ocean Ave.–long term parking entrance is at Ocean and Bicknell, long term and short term parking is at Hollister and Ocean.
 Long term parking is $10/day or a Santa Monica issued beach pass and Short term parking is $2/2-hours.